 Regula Ysewijn is an internationally acclaimed, award-winning food writer, photographer and author of six books about food culture, including on for the National Trust and one for the TV show Downton Abbey.
 Topics are (but aren’t limited to) the history of British puddings and bakes, the traditions of Belgian beer cafés and the history of baking in the Low Countries.
 She is asked to come on TV and radio regularly to talk about the various topics she writes about and writes a food history column for the magazine of Belgian heritage institution Herita.

 Regula is one of the two judges of the Belgian version of The Great British Bake Off (Bake off Vlaanderen) in addition to being a judge for The Guild of Fine Food’s Great Taste Awards and World Cheese Awards for nearly 10 years.
-In 2022 Regula was one of the five judges along with Mary Berry and the royal chef Mark Flanagan, for the Queen of England’s Platinum Pudding Competition, which was broadcasted on the BBC.
+In 2022 Regula was one of the five judges along with Mary Berry and the royal chef Mark Flanagan, for the Queen of England’s Platinum Pudding Competition, a TV special which was broadcasted on the BBC.

 Regula was born in Flanders, the Dutch-speaking region of Belgium.
 She went to art school and worked as a Graphic Designer before becoming a writer and photographer through her award-winning blog Miss Foodwise in 2010 and her debut book in 2015.
 She travels between Britain and Belgium for her work, this can be TV appearances, talks, demos and research.
 Regula also hosts a sporadic podcast called Regula Culinaria (Regula is Latin for “the law” or “rule”).